-Notification of acceptance must come from the Division of Nursing Director.
+Notification of acceptance must come from the Director of Nursing Instruction.
 Admission to the college does not guarantee admission to nursing.
-Places will not be held for admitted students more than two semesters.
-There is no waiting list!
+Places will not be held for admitted students.
+If the student is accepted to the nursing program but fails to register, the student must reapply for acceptance for the next semester.
+There is no waiting list.